 - Submit an to ODS, and our office can assist you in setting up the exam accommodations.
 For those students submitting an exam request form, we will be emailing you a confirmation approximately 1 week prior to the exam with information about what accommodations are needed.

-Extended Time on Exams
+Extended Time on Exams and quizzes

 Reduced Distraction Testing Location

 If you are administering an exam online, students are responsible for finding an environment that will work best for them.
 If possible consider setting up your exam in a way that does not have to be taken at a specific time of day (for example a student can take the exam anytime on Tuesday, March 31).
 This may allow students who are in a busy household to take the exam at a time of day when their house is quieter.

 Use of a Reader and/or Scribe for Exams

 If you have a student who needs to use a reader or a scribe for their exams, ODS can assist with setting up those arrangements.
 Please connect with the coordinator listed on the Letter of Accommodation, or the exam unit on your campus, so we can work this out with you and the student.